+Each program's curriculum meets or exceeds their corresponding accrediting body requirements, standards set by the Commonwealth of Virginia, and are designed consistent with other similarly accredited and approved programs.
 Many program courses are residential, delivered on-site with web enhancement via our learning management system.
 Courses with an online component are designated as either blended (some online content) or fully distance (all online).
-Pre-Nursing and Pre-Allied Health general education courses delivered by Geneva/Portage are fully distance.
+General education courses delivered by Geneva/Portage are fully distance (online).
 Course descriptions in each program identify the method of delivery.
 All programs use a variety of teaching approaches designed to ensure interaction among faculty and students.
 Instructional strategies have been determined as appropriate by faculty to meet identified content outcomes and are referenced in course syllabi.
 Examples- of instructional strategies include lecture, case studies, demonstrations, group projects, online discussion, computer simulations, clinical skills laboratory activities, and direct patient care.